On Forward Sufficient Dimension Reduction for Categorical and Ordinal Responses: Simulations and Data Applications

-For each $\mu_c$, we sample $50$ observations for our estimation/training set, $30$ for our tuning set and $30$ for our testing set, giving us a total of $250$, $150$ and $150$ observations for estimation/training, tuning and testing, respectively.
+In one simulation run, for each $\mu_c$, we sample $80$ observations for our training set, and $30$ for our testing set, giving us a total of $400$ and $150$ observations for training and testing, respectively.
+We consider only one simulation run for the figures and illustrations in this section.

-To estimate the dimension of $\SS_{E(Y|X)}$, we provide both the Ladle and Predictor Augmentation plots for OPCG applied to our training set, with bandwidth $h=1$.
-The Ladle and Predictor Augmentation plots are given in Figure \ref{fig:sim_order}; both methods correctly estimate the dimension as $d=2$.
-The various k-means tuning procedures outlined in section \ref{sec:tune} are illustrated in Figure \ref{fig:sim_tune}.
-In particular, we demonstrate the performance of our unsupervised, supervised, weighted and k-fold k-means tuning procedures, with the pre-specified number of clusters per class set to $c_l=2$ and the dimension of the OPCG estimates set to $d=2$.
-The sufficient predictors from the non k-fold methods are constructed on the tuning set, and the behaviour of these sufficient predictors for various $h$ is presented in Figure \ref{fig:sim_tune_plots}.
-The ratios for within sums of squares to between sums of squares are plotted in Figure \ref{fig:sim_km}; the plot for 3-fold k-means, also given in Figure \ref{fig:sim_km}.
+We now use one simulation run to illustrate the tuning process.
+For tuning the bandwidth, the 5-fold supervised k-means tuning procedure outlined in section \ref{sec:imp} is applied to the training set.
+The 5-fold F-ratio is illustrated in Figure \ref{fig:sim_km} along with the F-ratio for one specific fold.
+The sufficient predictors constructed on the validation set for various values of $h$ for the specific fold are given in Figure \ref{fig:sim_tune_plots}.
+We set the pre-specified number of clusters per class set to $c_l=2$ and fix the dimension of the OPCG estimates to $d=2$.
+The 5-fold cross-validation suggests a bandwidth of $h \approx 1.26$.

+To demonstrate the usefulness of allowing multiple clusters per class, we provide the tuning plots for $c_l=1,2,3$ in the Supplementary Material, section 7.
+These plots show how under specifying the number of clusters per class is detrimental to the F-ratio, whereas over-specifying the number of clusters per class appears less harmful.
+This reinforces the need to determine whether multiple clusters per class exist using inverse regression methods like Directional Regression.
+For order determination, we use the predictor augmentation method of \cite{luo2020order} to determine the order for OPCG with bandwidth set at $h=1.26$.
+We append $p/5$ noisy predictors, as suggested by \cite{luo2020order}, for 200 replications.
+In our experience, the bandwidth does not need to be optimized for ladle or predictor augmentation methods to work well.
+The Predictor Augmentation plot is illustrated in Figure S2 in the Supplementary Material; the method correctly estimates the dimension as $d=2$.